 - Release Date

-In the last scene of The Duellists, Feraud stands on a bluff and looks over a vast French landscape, the image recalling the 1830 picture of Napoleon by British painter Benjamin Robert Haydon.
+In the last scene of The Duellists, Feraud stands on a bluff and looks over a vast French landscape; the image recalls the 1830 picture of Napoleon by British painter Benjamin Robert Haydon.
 Feraud has just lost his last duel with D’Hubert, and as a point of honor, he can never duel with his opponent again.
-Over the course of fifteen years, Feraud, a soldier of peasant stock who achieved some rank in Napoleon’s army, has fought D’Hubert in a series of duels.
-Feraud might seemingly behave like a wild animal who fights for any reason whatsoever, and for whom dueling has become a “pastime”, but his drives are not that of an animal.
-He fights out of stubborn pride in his class—to prove himself to an enduring adversary of some nobility.
+Over 15 years, Feraud, a soldier and former peasant who achieved some rank in Napoleon’s army, has fought D’Hubert in a series of duels.
+Feraud might seem to behave like a wild animal who fights for any reason whatsoever, and for whom dueling has become a “pastime,” but his drives are not that of an animal.
+He fights out of stubborn pride in his class—to prove himself to an enduring adversary of noble stock.
 Now, finally, he has lost to D’Hubert in such a way that he cannot recover.
 Like Napoleon, Feraud’s revolution is over; his peasant class remains somehow tragically unworthy in the end.
-As he stands in reflection, from behind a blanket of clouds the Sun peers out, radiating beams of light.
-This moment conjures history, visual brilliance, and the tragedy of the film’s narrative all in a single image, and yet this fortuitous piece of filmmaking was completely improvised by its first-time director.
+As he stands in reflection, the Sun peers out from behind a blanket of clouds, radiating beams of light.
+This moment conjures history, visual brilliance, and the tragedy of the film’s narrative all in a single image.
+And yet this fortuitous piece of filmmaking was completely improvised by its director.

-The Duellists is the first film by Ridley Scott, and it demonstrates what the craft of a supreme visualist can achieve even if limited to a shoestring budget.
-What he accomplishes is an astoundingly beautiful motion picture and a supremely confident piece of filmmaking for his feature debut.
-Barely distributed in America upon its 1977 release and subsequently discovered by cineastes abound after earning his filmic rank, Scott’s intimate yet visually majestic picture, made for virtually pennies, looks and feels comparable to Stanley Kubrick’s sweeping and expensive Barry Lyndon (1975)—an obvious influence to both Scott and screenwriter Gerald Vaughan-Hughes.
+The Duellists is the first film by Ridley Scott, and it demonstrates what a supreme visualist can achieve even if limited to a shoestring budget.
+What he accomplishes is an astoundingly beautiful motion picture and a supremely confident piece of filmmaking.
+Barely distributed in America upon its 1977 release and subsequently discovered by cineastes abound after earning his rank among the greats, Scott’s intimate yet visually majestic picture, made for virtually pennies, looks and feels comparable to Stanley Kubrick’s sweeping and expensive Barry Lyndon (1975)—an obvious influence to both Scott and screenwriter Gerald Vaughan-Hughes.
 Made for about one-tenth the budget of Kubrick’s project, Scott’s picture embodies a kind of minimalism that takes natural wonders and makes them seem like elaborately constructed sets.
-In reality, much scouting of actual locations and structures, and a meticulously detailed pre-production, ensured this low-budget Napoleonic Era piece stretched every dollar.
-Scott’s efforts are so convincing that the façade rarely shows signs of his budget’s limitations, while his command of the narrative’s themes of obsession and class conflicts is carefully balanced alongside his production’s visual luster and historical precision.
+In reality, scouting of actual locations and structures, and a meticulously detailed pre-production, ensured this low-budget Napoleonic Era piece stretched every dollar.
+Scott’s efforts are so convincing that the façade rarely shows signs of his budget’s limitations, while his command of the narrative’s themes of obsession and class conflicts are carefully balanced alongside his production’s visual luster and historical precision.

 The film opens in Strasbourg in 1800 and lasts through the Napoleonic Wars, ending in Tours in 1814.
-When Feraud (Harvey Keitel) wounds the mayor’s nephew in a duel, the Brigadier-General orders D’Hubert (Keith Carradine) to place Feraud under house-arrest, which Feraud takes as a personal insult from D’Hubert.
+When Feraud (Harvey Keitel) wounds the mayor’s nephew in a duel, the Brigadier-General orders D’Hubert (Keith Carradine) to place Feraud under house arrest, which Feraud takes as a personal insult from D’Hubert.
 He challenges his fellow Lieutenant to a duel with sabers, and both men survive after D’Hubert strikes a blow to Feraud’s arm that prevents his opponent from continuing.
 Feraud’s wild rancor returns in a series of chance encounters over the years, and their ongoing conflict earns a fabled reputation throughout the ranks.
-Their enduring quarrel is called “fighting on parade”, and in Lubeck is greeted by a breakfast party, like an audience seated in bleachers for the show.
+Their enduring quarrel is called “fighting on parade,” and in Lubeck, it’s greeted by a breakfast party, like an audience seated in bleachers for the show.
 But years pass, and history “rolls over” their reasons.
-Friends suggest the two were enemies in a previous life and their “quarrel obscura” has been predestined.
+Friends suggest the two were enemies in a previous life, and their “quarrel obscura” has been predestined.
 Each man keeps going out of honor, which reaches almost absurd levels.
 Consider the duel where D’Hubert raises his hand to pause, turns to sneeze, and then returns to the duel.
-The kind of etiquette that allows for a sneeze but no sense of understanding or forgiveness between soldiers becomes one of the film’s great ironies.
+The kind of etiquette that allows for sneezing but no sense of understanding or forgiveness between soldiers becomes one of the film’s great ironies.

-British producer David Puttnam agreed to produce for Paramount and secured Scott a mere $900,000 budget.
+Scott secured a mere $900,000 budget after bringing the project to British producer David Puttnam, who agreed to produce the film at Paramount.
 The director originally wanted Michael York and Oliver Reed to star as D’Hubert and Feraud, but their salaries proved too expensive; among the affordable actors were Carradine and Keitel, both of whom took convincing.
-Scott was forced to delay shooting while Carradine finished a musical tour for his Oscar-winning hit “I’m Easy”, the song Carradine wrote for Robert Altman’s film Nashville (1975).
+And Scott was forced to delay shooting while Carradine finished a musical tour for his Oscar-winning hit “I’m Easy,” the song Carradine wrote for Robert Altman’s film Nashville (1975).
 Keitel was coaxed by Scott, who told the actor that shooting in France would be tantamount to a vacation of extravagant wine and cigars.
 Filming lasted just over two months in France, England, and Scotland, and Scott used only existing structures and interiors; his meager budget wouldn’t allow for set construction.
-In total, Scott had no more than a few dozen extras at his disposal, and yet in every frame his use of clever angles and blocking hide his budgetary constraints.
-As suggested earlier with the final shot of the Sun peeking from behind the clouds, Scott’s production was graced with unexpected moments where the camera captured Nature performing.
+In total, Scott had no more than a few dozen extras at his disposal, and yet in every frame, his use of clever angles and blocking hide his budgetary constraints.
+As suggested earlier, with the final shot of the Sun peeking from behind the clouds, Scott’s production was graced with unexpected moments where the camera captured Nature performing.
 Take the scene where D’Hubert proposes to his future wife Adele (Cristina Raine, Carradine’s then-lover).
-Raines’ horse was in heat, and so we see both horses “flirt” with one another as the actors try to perform their lines; Raines giggles throughout the proposal as the horses touch noses, and Carradine cracks a smile.
-Offscreen, the erection on Carradine’s horse caused Raines to break character, but onscreen the moment seems like an authentic moment of romance between two people who have just fallen in love.
+Raines’ horse was in heat, and so we see both horses “flirt” with one another as the actors try to perform their lines.
+Raines giggles throughout the proposal as the horses touch noses, and Carradine cracks a smile.
+Offscreen, the erection on Carradine’s horse caused Raines to break character, but onscreen, the moment seems like an authentic touch of romance between two people who have just fallen in love.

-Given Scott’s visual treatment throughout and even components of The Duellists’ narrative structure, one cannot avoid comparing his film to Kubrick’s Barry Lyndon, released two years earlier.
+Of course, one cannot avoid comparing his film to Kubrick’s Barry Lyndon, released two years earlier, given Scott’s visual treatment throughout and the narrative structure.
 Both pictures are set on similar landscapes and recounted by a British-voiced narrator who seems to regard the material from a third-party historical perspective, though the narrator of Scott’s film has a less intrusive and manipulative modus operandi than Kubrick’s.
-Howard Blake’s original score for The Duellists is a persistent, winding, haunting, and melancholy theme that recalls Kubrick’s composer Leonard Rosenman’s use of Handel’s similar piece, “Sarabande”.
-The opening shot of Kubrick’s film is a gun duel, whereas Scott leads us to his opening duel by following a young girl and her gaggle of geese into a master shot of Feraud and his opponent, an image framed much the same as Kubrick’s.
+Howard Blake’s original score for The Duellists is a persistent, winding, haunting, and melancholy theme that recalls Kubrick’s composer Leonard Rosenman’s use of Handel’s similar piece, “Sarabande.”
+The opening shot of Kubrick’s film is a gun duel.
+Scott’s opening shot also leads us to a duel, following a young girl and her gaggle of geese into a master shot of Feraud and his opponent, an image framed much the same as Kubrick’s.
 Frank Tidy, Scott’s longtime cinematographer on hundreds of commercials for RSA, uses natural lighting, often relying on an open window for Vermeer-esque luminosity or candlelight to provide a glowing light source, the same sort of approach that won Kubrick’s cinematographer John Alcott the Oscar.
-Much like Alcott’s work, Tidy’s compositions are painterly and vast, and on a few occasions use the technique employed by Kubrick throughout Barry Lyndon: the frame begins tight on an isolated and intimate subject, often comparable to a still life, but then pulls back for a larger view.
+Much like Alcott’s work, Tidy’s compositions are painterly and vast; on a few occasions, he even uses the same technique employed by Kubrick throughout Barry Lyndon: the frame begins tight on an isolated and intimate subject, often comparable to a still life, but then pulls back for a larger view.
 Scott even uses actress Gay Hamilton as Feraud’s mistress, the actress who played Barry’s first love and cousin in Kubrick’s film.